baltameme/CaptureWebViewDemo/Iframe-Password-Reset.md

 Capture then sends a user a password reset email, containing a password reset link.
-The link is exactly the `redirect_uri` parameter used to load the sign-in page, with an oauth token appended.
+The link is exactly the `redirect_uri` parameter used to load the sign-in page, with an oauth code appended.

 #### Step 3 - The User Opens the Password-Reset Email